Cyrix126/gupaxx/NOTES_XMRIG-PROXY.md

-# Integration of Xmrig-Proxy
+# **Integration of Xmrig-Proxy**

-## Objective
+## **Objective**

 Allows a user to point his miners on the Gupaxx instance.

-1/ to have the sum of the HR in his stats
+    1 to have the sum of the HR in his stats

-2/ to let the algorithm of distribution of HR controls the HR of all the external miners.
+    2 to let the algorithm of distribution of HR controls the HR of all the external miners.

-## UI implementation
+## **UI implementation**

-New Tab to start Xmrig-Proxy, interact with console output, give custom options, select a pool from the pool list.
+New Tab to start XMRig-Proxy, interact with console output, give custom options, select a pool from the pool list.

-New process column in Status Tab for Xmrig-Proxy.
+New process column in Status Tab for XMRig-Proxy.

-## Technical implementation
+## **Technical implementation**

-xmrig-proxy will mine on p2pool instead of xmrig.
+XMRig-Proxy will mine on P2Pool instead of XMRig.
-When xmrig-proxy is enabled, xmrig is automatically redirected to it instead of p2pool.
+When XMRig-proxy is enabled, XMRig is automatically redirected to it instead of P2Pool.

-XvB algo will check if xmrig-proxy is enabled and watch/control his data instead of xmrig.
+XvB algo will check if XMRig-Proxy is enabled and watch/control his data instead of XMRig.